A Critical Illness Could Be Financially Devastating

 Who Needs Critical Illness Insurance?

+Critical illness policies are not available through the “Marketplace” (Nevada Health Link).
+They must be purchase outside of Nevada Health link.
+Your broker can assist you with a Critical Illness policy.
 You may also be able to get critical illness insurance through your employer.
 This coverage is not subsidized by your employer, meaning that you’ll pay the full amount, and it is usually offered on a voluntary basis.
 You may also have the option of adding critical illness coverage as a rider to your existing health insurance policy.
+Generally speaking, critical illness policies are “stand alone” policies, meaning, they are purchased separately.
+So, they aren’t attached to any other policy.
+They are independent of any other coverages you may have.
+There is great value in these relatively inexpensive plans.

-How Much Will Critical Illness Insurance Cost?
-Let Nevada Insurance Enrollment Help!
+Wondering How Much A Critical Illness Insurance Plan Costs?
+Let Nevada Insurance Enrollment Quote You Today!

 As with all insurance, the cost of critical illness insurance is largely based on your unique personal factors and how much of a financial risk you are to the insurer.
 Your health insurance agent can guide you in the process of choosing a plan that is right for you.